RAN3D/n2n-overlay-wrtc/README.md

 entrance in the network.
 Afterwards, peers become signaling servers too, i.e., they mediate connections between their direct neighbors.

+This module divides the entering arcs (inview) from the outgoing arcs (outview).

 The way connections are handled are left to the discretion of overlay protocols built on top of this module.
 A peer with two neighbors can ask to one of them to connect to the other.
 Several overlay network protocols use neighbor-to-neighbor